dutchcoders/marija/README.md

 There are a few steps you need to take before you can start.

-* add the elasticsearch server to the configuration, using the cloud icon you can provision the indexes
+* add your elasticsearch server to the configuration
+* use the cloud icon to provision the indexes
-* enable the index(es) you want to search in
+* enable the index(es) you want to search in using the eye icon
-* add the correct fields, those fields are being used as unique identifier for each node
+* add the fields you want to use as nodes

-* now you can enter your queries, and analyse the data
+You're all setup now, just type your queries.

 ## Features

-* normalization of identifiers
-* support for multiple servers and indexes
+* work on multiple servers and indexes at the same time
-* support for links on multiple fields
-* add different icons to fields
+* different fields can be used as node identifier
+* identifiers can be normalized through rules
+* each field will have its own icon
-* query the index using elasticsearch queries
+* query indexes using elasticsearch queries like your used to do
-* histogram
+* histogram view to identify nodes in time
+* select and delete nodes
+* zoom and move nodes
-* identify datasources using the table pane
+* navigate through selected data using the tableview

+## Todo

+* Optimize, optimize, optimize.

 ## Roadmap

 We're working towards a first version.

+* analyze data at realtime
+* create specialized tools based on Marija for graphing for example packet traffic flows.
+* see issue list for features and bugs

+## Development

+Setup your Marija Github Repository

+Fork Marija upstream source repository to your own personal repository.
+Copy the URL for marija from your personal github repo (you will need it for the git clone command below).

+$ mkdir -p $GOPATH/src/github.com/marija
+$ cd $GOPATH/src/github.com/marija
+$ git clone <paste saved URL for personal forked marija repo>
+$ cd marija

+###  Developer Guidelines
+``Marija`` community welcomes your contribution.
+To make the process as seamless as possible, we ask for the following:
+* Go ahead and fork the project and make your changes.
+We encourage pull requests to discuss code changes.
+    - Fork it
+    - Create your feature branch (git checkout -b my-new-feature)
+    - Commit your changes (git commit -am 'Add some feature')
+    - Push to the branch (git push origin my-new-feature)
+    - Create new Pull Request

+* If you have additional dependencies for ``Marija``, ``Marija`` manages its dependencies using [govendor](https://github.com/kardianos/govendor)
+    - Run `go get foo/bar`
+    - Edit your code to import foo/bar
+    - Run `make pkg-add PKG=foo/bar` from top-level directory

+* If you have dependencies for ``Marija`` which needs to be removed
+    - Edit your code to not import foo/bar
+    - Run `make pkg-remove PKG=foo/bar` from top-level directory

+* When you're ready to create a pull request, be sure to:
+    - Have test cases for the new code.
+If you have questions about how to do it, please ask in your pull request.
+    - Run `make verifiers`
+    - Squash your commits into a single commit. `git rebase -i`.
+It's okay to force update your pull request.
+    - Make sure `go test -race ./...` and `go build` completes.

+* Read [Effective Go](https://github.com/golang/go/wiki/CodeReviewComments) article from Golang project
+    - `Marija` project is fully conformant with Golang style
+    - if you happen to observe offending code, please feel free to send a pull request

 ## Contributions